-Once carved to perfection, don't forget to put the rest of your pumpkin to good use.
-From sweet classics to savoury mains, the options for the bright orange squash are endless.
+Once you've carved the perfect jack-o'-lantern, don't waste the leftovers.
+From sweet classics to savoury mains, the options for making good use of that bright orange squash are endless.

-The sweet, honied flesh of the pumpkin lends itself perfectly to cakes and bakes when grated.
-Combine with cinnamon for lightly spiced cupcakes, enhance the sweetness with clear honey or give your favourite carrot cake recipe a makeover.
-If you find your grated pumpkin is a little wet once prepared, simply give it a good squeeze before using and keep an eye on it when baking – the added moisture may mean it needs a little longer in the oven.
+Sweet pumpkin lends itself perfectly to cakes and bakes when grated.
+Combine with cinnamon for lightly spiced cupcakes, enhance the sweetness with honey or give your favourite carrot cake recipe a makeover.
+If you find your grated pumpkin is a little too wet, simply give it a good squeeze before using and keep an eye on it during baking – the added moisture may mean it needs a little longer in the oven.

 It's often assumed that cooking pumpkin will keep you in the kitchen for quite a while.
-This isn't always the case as our speedy squash favourites prove.
-Make a moreish mid-week meal by adding diced pumpkin to pasta, roast and serve with sausages or simply serve lightly spiced as part of an antipasto or as a side.
+This isn't always the case, as our speedy squash favourites prove.
+Make a moreish midweek meal by adding diced pumpkin to pasta, roast and serve with sausages or simply season and eat as a side dish.

 Soft pumpkin flesh blends effortlessly into a thick, velvety soup.
-Simply add onions, cream and stock to keep the colour bright and bold, or give your bowl an Asian twist with Thai flavours such as lemongrass and ginger.
-For a blend worthy of your next dinner party, first roast the squash to exaggerate the depth of flavour and serve with contrasting pancetta.
+Add onions, cream and stock to keep the colour bright and bold, or give your bowl an Asian twist with Thai flavours such as lemongrass and ginger.
+For a soup worthy of your next dinner party, roast the squash first to enhance its flavour, then serve the completed soup topped with salty pancetta.